-- Sky Country's gates will be locked. - There will be a student checkout center at gate 1, located at the front of the school.
-All students will be checked out to parents through this gate. - Classes will be gathered on the field. - Parents and other people not assisting in our emergency efforts will not be allowed on campus. - Students will be checked out to those listed on their emergency cards only (unless circumstances warrant alternate safe placement). - Notations will be made as to who picked up each child and at what time. - Patience will be necessary as this process may be slow.
+- Troth Street's gates will be locked. - Our office staff will check out all students and their parents. - Classes will be gathered on the athletic field. - Parents and other people not assisting in our emergency efforts will not be allowed on campus. - Students will be checked out to those listed on their emergency cards only (unless circumstances warrant alternate safe Placement). - Notations will be made as to who picked up each child and at what time. - Patience will be necessary as this process may be slow.
 Please remember that we are striving to provide safe dismissal for all students.